 Gyges never forgot to whom he owed his deliverance.
 He sent many gifts to Delphi in the decades that followed; he was in fact the first barbarian to do so in the Age of Men.
 His gold and other treasures did much to support Delphi’s temples at a time when Greece itself was still painfully poor.
 A unique bond was forged.
-The people of Delphi mused sometimes that the Lydians were honorary Greeks in their eyes and those of their god.
+The people of Delphi even said sometimes that the Lydians were honorary Greeks in their eyes and those of their god.

 Gyges and the kings who followed him enjoyed reigns of 38 years, 49 years, 12 years, and 57 years respectively, and Lydia grew more powerful than ever over the century and a half thus encompassed.
 The kings entered into their share of wars, but, just as she did with the Spartans, the oracle in Delphi acted as a moderating influence on their appetite for conquest.
 Most of all, she kept Lydia from turning its hungry eye toward Greece while her own land was struggling up slowly out of its Dark Ages.
 And thus it finally came to pass in 560 BC that Croesus, the newly crowned fifth king of the house of Gyges, came to a reinvigorated Delphi in all his pompous splendor.

 When the formal welcoming ceremonies for Croesus were finished, the courtiers of the Lydian king and the functionaries of Delphi, who had been meeting one another at least once every few years for generations now, retired together as usual to drink wine and gossip about the latest goings-on in both of their regions of the world.
 The Delphi townsmen told the Lydians about the latest news out of Athens: that Solon, the venerable drafter of his city’s democratic constitution, had died just days before.
 “Why, he was just in Sardis in recent months!” cried one of the Lydians, and explained how the old man had come to attend Croesus’s coronation as part of a delegation from several Greek cities.
-“He made a real impression on our new king…” After glancing about to make sure that no other, dangerous ears were hidden in the shadows, the flushed raconteur took a long swig of wine as preparation for his story.
-The men of Delphi leaned forward, knowing they were about to hear some really juicy gossip.
+“He made a real impression on our new king…” After glancing about to make sure that no other ears were hiding in the shadows, the flushed raconteur took a long swig of wine and prepared to tell his story.
+The men of Delphi leaned forward, sensing that they were about to hear some really juicy gossip.

 “As you all know, we’ve assembled quite some riches in Sardis these days, and our new king does like to show them off.
 So, when Solon arrived, he made sure to take him on the grand tour.
-But the old man stayed noncommittal at the end of the tour, which King Croesus didn’t like one bit.
-He prodded his guest for compliments.
-‘My honored Athenian guest,’ he says, ‘word of your wisdom has reached us even here.
+But the old man stayed noncommittal, which King Croesus didn’t like one bit.
+He prodded him for compliments.
+‘My honored Athenian guest,’ says he, ‘word of your wisdom has reached us even here.
 We hear you have wandered through much of the world in search of knowledge, so I really can’t resist asking you now whether you have yet seen anyone who surpasses all others in fortune.’

 “‘Why, yes, I have,’ answers Solon in his careful way.
 ‘But I didn’t have to travel at all to find him.
 I’m thinking of a fellow Athenian named Tallus who lived a good and stable life in our noble city.
 He ran his businesses honestly, had many friends, and when he died was buried with honor, leaving behind many upstanding children and grandchildren.
 What more can life offer a man?’

 “‘Yes, very well, but that sounds a rather ordinary life, all the same,’ says King Croesus.
-‘Surely a truly fortunate man must have risen to far more glorious heights than this Tallus of yours.’
+‘Surely a truly fortunate man must rise to more glorious heights than this Tallus of yours.’

 Now, this legend of Cleobis and Biton had been told at Delphi for centuries in one form or another.
-Not far from the hall where the men were gathered stood statues of the brothers, donated by the people of Argos, who were as fond of the legend as were the people of Delphi.
+Not far from the hall where the men were gathered stood statues of the brothers, donated by the people of Argos, who were as fond of the legend as were their counterparts in Delphi.
 As always happened when the story came up in conversation, our group of gossips now launched into a lively debate about its veracity.
 But at last the arguments died down, and the original teller could return to his original tale of Croesus and Solon.

 “Anyway, I thought I saw a twinkle in the old man’s eyes as he finished telling the legend.
 I wondered if he was deliberately needling our king.
 Whether he was or he wasn’t, King Croesus had certainly run out of patience.
 ‘My Athenian guest,’ says he, ‘are you disparaging my own fortune as nothing?
 Do you really think my fortune — or, if you like, my glory — less than that of these two long-dead brothers who never ruled so much as a household, much less an empire?’

 “‘King Croesus,’ says Solon, ‘I will admit that I have not completely answered your question, but I would respectfully submit that the question itself was a confused one.
 When some men speak of fortune, they speak of material prosperity alone; when others speak of it, they speak in a more holistic sense.
-I chose to answer it only with regard to the latter.
-For many wealthy people are in fact unfortunate, while many of more modest means are fortunate.
+I chose to address your question in this latter way.
+For many people of modest means are in fact fortunate, while many wealthy people are the opposite.
 Good fortune, I believe, is grounded in wisdom rather than wealth.
 The man who has material fortune but lacks wisdom outdoes the poor wise man in only two ways: he can more easily gratify his passions, and can more easily sustain himself in adversity.
 But the poor wise man lives by my motto of Nothing In Excess, and so has less need of gratification, even as his wisdom and moderation let him steer around many forms of adversity.

 “‘Of course, purely random chance plays a role as well — which brings me to another point.
-There is one crucial difference between you and the other men I have spoken of in regard to this topic: you are still alive, while they are not.
-How can I speak of the sum total of a life’s fortune in either of the word’s respects when that life is not yet concluded — when I don’t know what that man’s tomorrow may bring?
+There is one crucial difference between you and the other men I have spoken of: you are still alive, while they are not.
+How can I speak of the sum total of a life’s fortune when that life is not yet concluded — when I don’t know what that man’s tomorrow may bring?
 So much of life is random.
 Fire or war, plague or betrayal, can wipe out a lifetime’s fortune in the span of hours, changing our final evaluation of the life in question forever.
 Would you say today that Oedipus, Heracles, or Jason had fortunate lives?
 No?
 Yet many would have called them fortunate while they were still alive, what with their riches and honors and the love they garnered from so many.
 No man should tempt the Fates by calling another who still lives fortunate — still less should he call himself fortunate.
 Momentarily lucky is as far as he should go.
 For a wise man passes judgment only on the whole of every matter.
 So, if you like, I will be pleased to call you lucky — but not fortunate.
 Not yet.’